frdr-dfdr/frdr_docs/docs/en/about.md

 * April 2017: Beta testing was started and the project was put in limited production mode with a small number of research groups.
 * August 2019: CANARIE announced $2M of funding to CARL Portage, of which a portion is going towards moving FRDR into full production.
 * September 2020: Funding in support of the development of FRDR is administered  through the New Digital Research Infrastructure Organization (NDRIO).
-* Feb 2021: FRDR’s repository services launched in full production!
+* February 2021: FRDR’s repository services launched in full production!

 ## Geodisy Project